stennety/mywebsite/_posts/2023-01-23-google-photos-boolean-searches.md

 ---
 published: true
-title: Pro Tip: Boolean Searches in the Google Photos Web UI
+title: Pro Tip - Boolean Searches in the Google Photos Web UI
 ---

 I'm an Apple fanboy, but Google Photos is my primary service for organizing photos.
 I love that it